What is RV insurance?

 Provides up to $99,000 in coverage for your personal property inside your RV.
 Certain items outside your motorhome or travel trailer may be covered.

-If your motorhome or travel trailer is disabled more than 50 miles away from your home, we'll give you up to $750 for transportation and hotel expenses.
+If your motorhome or travel trailer is disabled in a covered incident more than 50 miles away from your home, we'll give you up to $750 for transportation and hotel expenses.
 You'll also have the option of upgrading to $2,000 in coverage for an extra cost.

 Pet injury coverage